 As several black interviewees noted, one whitening technique is to use the middle name rather than the first name if the former is more race-neutral than the latter.
 Thus, when the black applicant's name was whitened, it appeared as "L. James Smith" rather than "Lamar J. Smith."
 Also consistent with the interview findings, we whitened the experience section by removing the words "African American" and "Black."
-Thus "Aspiring African American Business Leaders," and "[University] Black Students' Association."
+Thus, "Aspiring African American Business Leaders" became "Aspiring Business Leaders," and "[University] Black Students' Association" became "[University] Students' Association."

 On the unwhitened résumé of Asian applicants, the name appeared as "Lei Zhang."
 We selected this name from a list of common Chinese male given names and surnames that Oreopoulos (2011) used in a recent audit study.
+Indeed, Lei Zhang is one of the most common names among Chinese men (China Daily, 2014).
 The Asian applicant's unwhitened résumé listed the same two college activities as the black applicant's, containing the racial cues "Asian American" and "Asian," respectively.

 We whitened the Asian applicant's name from "Lei Zhang" to "Luke Zhang," reflecting the common whitening technique of adopting an English first name.
-We chose Luke in particular because, like Lei, it is a one-syllable first name that starts with the letter "L," and because it is a very common non-Hispanic male first name starting with that letter in U.S. cohorts born in the 1990s (i.e., our applicants' cohorts) (U.S. Social Security Administration, 2015).
+We chose Luke in particular because, like Lei, it is a one-syllable first name that starts with the letter "L," and because it was a very common non-Hispanic male first name starting with that letter in U.S. cohorts born in the 1990s (i.e., our applicants' cohorts) (US Social Security Administration, 2015).